ros2/ros1_bridge/README.md

 removed 1to2 bridge for topic 'chatter'
 ```

-*Note:* when the bridge is run using the default ROS 2 middleware implementation, which uses Fast RTPS, it does not always remove bridges instantly.
+*Note:* When the bridge is run using the default ROS 2 middleware implementation, which uses Fast RTPS, it does not always remove bridges instantly.
 See [https://github.com/ros2/ros1_bridge/issues/38](https://github.com/ros2/ros1_bridge/issues/38).

 The screenshot shows all the shell windows and their expected content: